-Step 1: Enable the field codes of your template
+Step 1.
+Enable the field codes of your template.

-Step 2: Delete the current field used
+Step 2.
+Delete the current field used

-Place your cursor in the <> and hit “delete field” in our ribbon.
+Place your cursor in the <> and hit delete field in our ribbon.

-This is how the <> looks like once it is extended:
+This is how the <> looks once it is extended.

 Copy the block from the actual attached document only.
-Just copy and pasting the above text will not work!

-Step 4: Insert a field of your choice
+Step 4.
+Insert a field of your choice

 Now replace the <> field by a field of your choice.
 You could add a data field or any other numeric field from the Template Designer TreeView.
 In this case, only the day is displayed.

-Step 5: Open the field properties
+Step 5.
+Open the field properties

-Next, please open the field properties with a right click and insert a ‘d‘ into the Format field.
+Open the field properties with a right click and insert a ‘d‘ into the Format field.